Mazz: Before Mazz

-Mazz (1978-1998)
+Mazz (1978–1998)

 Mazz is often credited with introducing or at least advancing the synthesizer into the Tejano music sound, though they were one of many bands to do so in the 1980s.
 Credit should be given when it is due and Mazz and Noe G. were using synths before 1977.
 In the mid-1980s, Mazz entered a marketing contract with Coors that provided the band with exposure.
 The marketing success of Coors enabled the band to tour in Florida, California, and much of the southwest and Pacific coast states of the United States.
-The band's repertoire included award-winning songwriter Luis Silva who provided the band's earliest success with "Laura Ya No Vive Aquí", "Borraré Tu Nombre", and "Otra Vez".
-The group's first live show was held in 1983 at Rosedale Park in San Antonio, Texas.
-González was surprised that the "[p]eople were all singing our songs."
-Mazz began receiving many honors at the Tejano Music Awards, winning Single of the Year, Best Tejano Album, Male Vocalist of the Year, and Showband of the Year.
+The band's repertoire included many songs by award-winning songwriter Luis Silva.
+Several of those became the band's earliest successes, such as "Laura Ya No Vive Aquí" (1980), "Borraré Tu Nombre" (1982), and "Otra Vez" (1984).
+The band's first live show was held in 1983 at Rosedale Park in San Antonio, Texas.
+González was surprised that the "[p]eople were all singing [their] songs."
+Mazz began receiving many honors at the Tejano Music Awards, including Single of the Year, Best Tejano Album, Male Vocalist of the Year, and Showband of the Year.
 By 1986, Mazz began selling 50,000 units and became one of the top-selling Tejano acts.
 The group, known to party and arrive late to performances, was dubbed the "Bad Boys of Brownsville".
 González commented that "The bad boy image was really cool [...]
 We were bad in our music.
 But it got turned into bad, like mean.
 For example, when bands fight over who goes on stage first.
 It was known that we were no pushovers."
 However, he said that he was okay with the label.
 The single "Laura Ya No Vive Aqui" peaked atop Billboards Latin music charts in March 1987.
 The band's 1987 album Beyond took Album of the Year honors at the 1988 Tejano Music Awards, while Lopez and Gonzalez won Vocal Duo of the Year.

 In 1988, Mazz signed with CBS Records and released Straight from the Heart (1989), and the following year they signed with EMI Latin.
 At the 1990 Tejano Music Awards, Grupo Mazz took Songwriter of the Year (Lopez), Vocal Duo of the Year, and Song of the Year (for "Now I Want You to Love Me") honors.
 The band's album No Te Olvidare (1990) reached atop the Billboard Regional Mexican Albums chart in July 1990.
 It spent five consecutive months at number two behind Bronco.
 In March 1990, the album received a gold award from EMI Latin, signifying 50,000 units sold.
 That July, the company announced that No Te Olvidare sold 75,000 units in the United States.
 Mazz performed at RodeoHouston for 14 consecutive years, starting in 1991 as part of Go Tejano Day.